Common questions and answers to help your understanding

 All bedrooms within the homes have a wet room en-suite which includes showering equipment and seating, vanity unit, sink and mirror.
 These are open but can have a lock attached if health and safety risks are present.

-If you have any questions that have not been answered above please contact us on 01283807422 or email email@example.com.
+If we have not covered something in the Q&A section that you would like to know please contact us on 01283807422 or email email@example.com.